|Quick Facts: Surveying and Mapping Technicians|

 $20.20 per hour

 |Moderate-term on-the-job training|

-The median annual wage of surveying and mapping technicians was $37,900 in May 2010.
+The median annual wage for surveying and mapping technicians was $42,010 in May 2015.

 Compare the job duties, education, job growth, and pay of surveying and mapping technicians with similar occupations.